AfrouzMashayekhi/general-meeting/high-throughput/README.md

 service setup by Robinson themselves so that they can at least be guaranteed that if an overdraw does occur, they can detect it within a known number of seconds and respond to it appropriately (e.g. by temporarily shutting off transactions on that account), all of which can be automated.
-Furthermore, thanks to the decentralized nature of Fabric, this operation can be performed on a peer dedicated to this function that would not slow down or impact the performance of peers processing customer transactions.
+Furthermore, thanks to the decentralized nature of Fabric, this operation can be performed on a peer dedicated to this function that would not slow down or impact the performance of peers processing trader transactions.

 Solution 2 involves breaking up the submission and verification steps of the balance transfer.
 Balance transfer submissions happen very quickly and don't bother with checking overdrawing.
 However, a secondary process reviews each transaction sent to the chain and keeps a running total, verifying that none of them overdraw the account, or at the very least that aggregated withdrawals vs deposits balance out at the end of the day.
-Similar to Solution 1, this system would run separate from any transaction processing hardware and would not incur a performance hit on the customer-facing chain.
+Similar to Solution 1, this system would run separate from any transaction processing hardware and would not incur a performance hit on the trader-facing chain.

 Solution 3 involves individually tailoring the smart contracts between Robinson and America Inc, leveraging the power of chaincode to customize spending limits based on solvency proofs.
 Perhaps a limit is set on withdrawal transactions such that anything below \$1000 is automatically processed